penhauer/RobotCar-Slicing-Demo/README.md

 ### High-Level Steps

-1. Prepare environment files for car and client (see detailed steps below).
+1. Prepare environment files for the car and the controller (see detailed steps below).
 2. Set up the car: install dependencies, configure, and start services.
-3. Set up the client/server: install dependencies and start the client.
+3. Set up the conttroller: install dependencies and start the controller.
 4. (Optional) Use testbed scripts to simulate network conditions.

 For detailed step-by-step instructions, see below.